 You don’t have to be a singer to make sound—and we’ve been making a lot of it lately!
 Sometimes, we sit down at the dining room table and before we say our metta-prayer grace, we let whatever sounds need to come through out.
 Sometimes it’s low growls; at other times, squeaky-sounding energy, or even a long, airy sigh.

 It’s a way to voice what is happening inside.
 We’ve been so busy, working, repairing, tracking, taking care of so many things that some feelings haven’t had a chance to be totally felt.
 Giving voice to this helps them to move up and out and thus feels complete and released.
-(This is Full Voice work, which will soon be on my site!)
+(This is Full Voice work.)

 It’s also fun to sound together!
 It creates connection (more on that next!).